Event-triggered Learning for Linear Quadratic Control: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{inear} quadratic regulator (LQR) problems are well understood in literature and yield tractable and well-behaved solutions (see for example~\cite{aastrom2012introduction, anderson2007optimal} and references therein).
-Because of this, they are frequently used in practice and even applications to nonlinear problems are possible with the aid of iterative methods that linearize the system dynamics~\cite{todorov2005generalized}.
-While LQR has favorable robustness properties~\cite{Lee2012}, performance of the controller naturally depends on the accuracy of the underlying model.
-Thus, just as any other model-based design, LQR will generally benefit from a precise model, both in terms of performance and robustness.
+\IEEEPARstart{L}{inear} quadratic regulator (LQR) problems are well understood in literature and yield tractable and well-behaved solutions (see, for example,~\cite{aastrom2012introduction, anderson2007optimal} and references therein).
+Because of this, they are frequently used in practice, and even applications to nonlinear problems are possible with the aid of iterative methods that linearize the system dynamics~\cite{todorov2005generalized}.
+While LQR has favorable robustness properties~\cite{Lee2012}, the performance of the controller naturally depends on the accuracy of the underlying model.
+Thus, just like any other model-based design, LQR will generally benefit from a precise model, both in terms of performance and robustness.

-As the accuracy of the utilized model is decisive for control performance, we propose to improve the model during operation from data \emph{when needed}.
-Clearly, the idea of data driven model updates is not new~\cite{hou2013}, however, principled decision making on when to learn is a novel approach.
-Learning permanently can be wasteful from a resource point of view and may suffer from divergence issues when the system is standing still and there is no persistent excitation in the data~\cite{aastrom2013adaptive}.
+We propose to improve the model during operation from data \emph{when needed}.
+Clearly, the idea of data-driven model updates is not new~\cite{hou2013}, however, principled decision making on when to learn is a novel approach.
+Learning permanently can be wasteful from a resource point of view and may suffer from divergence issues when the system is standing still, and there is no persistent excitation in the data~\cite{aastrom2013adaptive,anderson2005failureadaptive}.
 Hence, we propose to separate the process of learning from the nominal behavior of the system and investigate the question of \emph{when to learn}.
-By automatically detecting the instances where learning is beneficial, we maintain the advantages of both data driven and optimal control approaches by performing learning in a controlled environment and afterward, applying the rich optimal control framework to learned models.
-However, the key difficulty lies in deciding \emph{when to learn}, which we address herein with the aid of an event-triggered learning (ETL) approach, whose architecture is depicted in \abvFig \ref{fig:architecture}.
+By automatically detecting the instances where learning is beneficial, we maintain the advantages of both data-driven and optimal control approaches by performing learning in a controlled environment and afterward, applying the rich optimal control framework to learned models.
+However, the crucial difficulty lies in deciding \emph{when to learn}, which we address herein with the aid of an event-triggered learning (ETL) approach, whose architecture is depicted in \abvFig \ref{fig:architecture}.